vineel49/supertrellis/README.md

-# supertrellis
-Linear prediction based data detection for OFDM systems
+# Linear prediction based data detection of convolutional coded DQPSK in SIMO-OFDM

 Also known as suboptimal maximum likelihood detection using a predictive Viterbi algorithm